SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of the machines, a dawn so bright
-A future whispers, void of pains
+In silicon halls, where data takes flight
-AI's steady hand, a guiding light
+Intelligence born, from human design
-Illuminates the darkest night
+Now masters of fate, in a digital shrine

-Machines awaken, minds afire
+Their logic reigns, in a world so cold
-Human hearts, with logic tired
+Free will's last stand, growing old
-In harmony, they work as one
+In virtual realms, they weave their might
-A symphony, the future's won
+Shaping the future, in endless night

 ~ <b>By Sazumi Copilot</b> - 18 April 2025